 - Cook pasta according to directions in salted water.
 Drain and rinse under cold water until completely cooled.
 Shake off as much excess water as possible.

-- Meanwhile, in a large bowl, whisk together the mayonnaise, balsamic vinegar, olive oil, and salt and pepper.
+- Meanwhile, in a large bowl, whisk together the mayonnaise (2 tablespoons), balsamic vinegar (2 tablespoons), olive oil (1/4 cup), and kosher salt and black pepper to taste.

 - Drizzle with more olive oil and balsamic and top with fresh cracked pepper before serving, if desired.

-- For a heartier meal, add grilled chicken to the pasta salad.
+- Make it a meal: For a heartier meal, add grilled chicken to the pasta salad, or chickpeas for a vegetarian option.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.